 In addition to using the correct forecasting technique, you also need to control your inventory by regularly monitoring your stock levels.
 Make sure your inventory is always at the predetermined minimum level.
 Know when you have to reorder so that you can avoid stock-outs.

 To optimize the efficiency of inventory management at your manufacturing plant, consider using cloud-based Inventory Management Software.
-It enables you to forecast, monitors inventory levels, control costs, and place orders from anywhere and at any time needed.
+It enables you to forecast, monitor inventory levels, control costs, and place orders from anywhere and at any time needed.

 3. Reduce Packaging Materials Usage